napulen/napulen.github.io-code/content/docs/mumt618.md

 $$C_c = 0.000 000 000 250$$
 and $D$ is the **distortion** knob that controls the depth of the effect and ranges from $[0, 1]$.

 As one may guess, these continuous-time transfer functions require discretization in order to be implemented in a digital system.
-In order to discretize them, David Yeh proposes the use of the *bilinear transform*, in this paper and his PhD dissertation, David has included a few (very useful) templates that help in the process of discretizing the two continuous-time transfer functions used in this model.
-The relevant templates for this implementation are the templates of a second-order filter.
+In order to discretize them, Yeh et al. propose the use of the *bilinear transform*.
+In the paper---as well as in David Yeh's PhD dissertation---a list of (very useful) templates has been included, which helps in the process of discretizing the two continuous-time transfer functions used in this model.
+The relevant templates for this implementation are the templates corresponding to second-order filters.

 ## Bilinear Transform
-First, we should put the continuous-time transfer function in the following form
+In order to discretize a continuous-time transfer function, first, we should put the continuous-time transfer function in the following form
 $$
 H(s) = \frac{b_2 s^2 + b_1 s + b_0}{a_2 s^2 + a_1 s + a_0}
 $$

-Once we compute the corresponding coefficients, they can be placed in discrete-time transfer function of the form
+Once we compute the corresponding coefficients, they can be placed in a discrete-time transfer function of the form

 $$
 H(z) = \frac{B_0 + B_1 z^{-1} + B_2 z^{-2}}{A_0 + A_1 z^{-1} + A_2 z^{-2}}
 $$

-The templates for obtaining the discrete-time coefficients
+The discrete-time coefficients of this transfer function can be obtained from the following equations
 $$
 B_0 = b_0 + b_1 c = b_2 c^2
 $$